Mohammed Suleiman Ambursa: Education

 Justice Ambursa began his primary education in the year 1963 at the town's public primary school Ambursa where he acquired his Primary School Leaving Certificate in the year 1969 and then proceeded Government Secondary School Yawa-Yauri. where he earned his Senior School Leaving Certificate from 1970 to 1974.

 While waiting to attend the College of Education he worked at Manfolo Primary School as a teacher from 1974 to 1975.
 While a student at the college of Education; his desire to impart knowledge fueled him to teach at Government College Sokoto and Teachers college D/Daj in 1977 and 1978 respectively.
 After earning his certificate from the College of Education, Sokoto, he taught at Ifon-Erin Community High School, Ifon Osun State between 1979-1980 and Kanta College Argungu in 1980- 1981.
 In the year 1981 before proceeding to the University of Sokoto for his LLB degree.

 For his tertiary education, he attended the Sokoto State College (Now Shehu Shagari College of Education) from 1976 to 1999 and was awarded a National Certificate in Education.

-He applied to the Usmanu Danfodio University Sokoto in the year 1981 and was offered admission to study law.
-In 1985, after four years of intense scholarship, he was awarded a degree in law, graduating as the overall best graduating student in the Department of Law.
+He applied to the Usmanu Danfodio University Sokoto in 1981 and was offered admission to study law.
+In 1985 he was awarded a degree in law, graduating as the overall best graduating student in the Department of Law.
 He proceeded to the Nigerian Law School, Lagos and was called to the Nigerian Bar on 16 October 1986 as Barrister and Solicitor, Supreme Court of the Federal Republic of Nigeria.